mdn/content-team-projects/contrib-docs/community-guidelines/users-teams/index.md

 # Users & Teams

 There's lots of different collaborators and partners within the mdn organisation on GitHub.

-_(We don't need to list them, people can just go to contributors)_
+[A list can be found here](https://github.com/orgs/mdn/people).

+We're currently reviewing the organizations users and teams and will update this page in due course.

+#### Notes

 Main teams.